SMIIT-Projects/OpenCV-Import-Video/README.md

-# OpenCV-Import-Video
-## Play a video using OpenCV
+# Play a video using OpenCV

 ### OpenCV (Open Source Computer Vision):
 is a computer vision library that contains various functions to perform operations on Images or videos.
 OpenCV library can be used to perform multiple operations on videos.
 Let’s see how to play a video using the OpenCV Python.
 To capture a video, we need to create a VideoCapture object.
 VideoCapture have the device index or the name of a video file.
 Device index is just the number to specify which camera.
 If we pass 0 then it is for first camera, 1 for second camera so on.
 We capture the video frame by frame.